Chelsea Papineau is the lead digital content specialist for CTV News Northern Ontario and is based in Sudbury.

 She has called Sudbury, Ont. home since 2003.

-In addition to her love for storytelling, she has a lot of experience in project management and business administration.
+In addition to her love for storytelling, she has extensive experience in business administration and project management.

 Chelsea has been teaching the Youth Drama program with Sudbury Theatre Centre on Saturday mornings since 2005.

 Being involved in the community and giving back is extremely important to her, so she does a lot of volunteer and charity work.
-She is currently the treasurer of Ridgecrest Accessible Playground and the applications manager and podcast producer for the Book Love Foundation.
+She is currently the co-treasurer of Ridgecrest Accessible Playground and the applications manager and former podcast producer for the Book Love Foundation.

 She enjoys reading and is always looking for book recommendations.